Professional Diploma in Integrative Counselling and Psychological Therapy

 Number of places

-There are 16 places available in 2024.
+There are a maximum of 16 places available in 2025.

 Cost